entrez/beluga-cli/README.md

    ```

 ## tips & tricks:

-### setup:
-the "origin server location" in `beluga-cli setup` should include the entire path used as the origin on belugacdn. if you entered an additional path in your property's settings page on beluga, include it here. if you use beluga's origin solution, this may also include a directory with your property name (e.g. X.X.X.X/cdn.your.site/).

 ### remote uri formatting:
 note that in all commands, remote uris should be be formatted as cdn://path. for instance, in order to download the file http://cdn.your.site/dir1/file.txt, you could run the command `beluga-cli cp cdn://dir1/file.txt ~/file.txt`. as a general rule, cdn://path/to/obj corresponds to http://cdn.your.site/path/to/obj.